roleoroleo/yi-hack-MStar/README.md

 Currently this project supports only the following cameras:

-- Yi 1080p Home 6FUS and 9FUS with firmware 4.5.0
+- Yi 1080p Home 6FUS, 9FUS and BFUS with firmware 4.5.0
 - Yi 1080p Dome 6FUS and BFUS with firmware 4.6.0 (thanks to @skylarhays)

 This firmware completely overwrite the original firmware.